timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

         );

     ```
 1. **Create Enriched Streams.**  This is where we will start joining the data.
-Stream-to-stream, stream-to-table, and table-to-table..

 The `enriched_interactions_stream` joins the interaction stream and the player stream.
-This provides the interaction with coordinates that identify where the engagement occurred on the map.
+The output provides interaction records with coordinates that identify where the engagement occurred on the map.
 Furthermore, the query utilizes a `CASE` statement to label sections of the map.

     CREATE STREAM enriched_interactions_stream WITH (